themustafaomar/libregl/docs/documentation/layers/circle.md

 ## Style customization

-You can also configure the appearance and behavior of the layer using the layout and paint options, similar to other layers in vue-libregl.
+You can also configure the appearance and behavior of the layer using the layout and paint options, similar to other layers in libregl.

 Also, the component exposes a `paint()` method, which allows you to modify the paint properties of the layer programmatically.